-These opportunities are usually open to anybody so, so contracting with public schools can be quite an important source of revenue for small businesses.
-And while the contract lengths, award amounts, submission requirements, and procurement practices will vary greatly from state to state and district to district, you can usually bet that each will generally work about the same way.
+While the contract lengths, award amounts, submission requirements, and procurement practices will vary greatly from state to state and district to district, you can usually bet that each will generally require the following precautions:

-But first thing’s first: contact the right people.
-Some districts advertise their procurements online or by teleconference, but it’s always a good idea to contact the Department of Procurement and Contracts office directly to find out about listings as well as to hear about any rules and regulations they may have for soliciting and accepting bids.
+Some districts advertise their procurements online or by teleconference, but it’s always a good idea to contact the Department of Procurement and Contracts directly to find out about listings.
+They will also explain any rules and regulations they may have for soliciting and accepting bids.
 When contacting the contracts office it’s helpful to get answers to the following questions before you begin the bid process.

 - Do contractors need to satisfy any minority or women-owned business compliance requirements?